ashetty2308/StockifyProject/README.md

 <img src = "https://user-images.githubusercontent.com/77937577/120901308-fb698780-c607-11eb-9135-db570676d9a8.png" width = "250" height = "450">

+**In the top right, there is a Floating Action Button, which users can click to save the headline displayed.**

 **Note that the image loaded at the top is either a generic wall street image, or the actual image used by the news article.
 However, sometimes the Newsdata.io API doesn't provide the image URL, so I can't load anything with Picasso.
 In that case, I load a generic wall street image.**